Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 {\bf Multiscale and multiphysics models.} Because of increasing demands that simulations capture all relevant influences on a system of interest, multiscale and multiphysics simulations are becoming essential for predictive science.

 A multiscale model of a physical system finds use when important features and processes occur at multiple and widely varying physical scales within a problem.
 In many multiscale models, a solution to the behavior of the system as a whole is aided by computing the solution to a series of subproblems within a hierarchy of scales.
 At each level in the hierarchy, a subproblem focuses on a range of the physical domain appropriate to the scale at which it operates.
-Important advances have been made in this area, but challenges remain such as atomistic-continuum coupling and problems without a separation of scales.
-The coupling of scales can also lead to powerful algorithms, and we note that some of the most successful methods to simulate large systems, such as the multigrid method, owe their supreme efficiency to making use of the interaction of multiple scales.
+Important advances have been made in this area, but challenges remain, such as atomistic-continuum coupling and problems without a separation of scales.
+The coupling of scales can also lead to powerful algorithms; we note that some of the most successful methods for simulating large systems, such as the multigrid method, owe their efficiency to using the interaction of multiple scales.

 A multiphysics system consists of multiple coupled components, each component governed by its own principle(s) for evolution or equilibrium.
 Coupling individual simulations may introduce stability, accuracy, or robustness limitations that are more severe than the limitations imposed by the individual components.
 Coupling may occur in the bulk, over interfaces, or over a narrow buffer zone.
 In typical approaches one attempts to uncouple dynamics by asymptotics and multiscale analysis that eliminates stiffness from mechanisms that are dynamically irrelevant to the goals of the simulation.
 Numerical coupling strategies range from loosely coupled Gauss-Seidel and operator-splitting approaches to tightly coupled Newton-based techniques~\cite{KeyesMcInnesWoodwardEtAl13}.
 Recent progress includes aspects of problem formulation, multiphysics operator decomposition, discretization, meshing, multidomain interfaces, interpolation, partitioned timestepping, and operator-specific preconditioning.